We Walk Less; Spend More on Drugs

 What to do?

 To start with, walk.
 But obviously if it was that simple more people would be doing it.
 Pedometers help some people; people who are motivated by data.
-Here's the pedometer I've used.
-It can slide into a pocket out of sight and it's quite accurate.
-Wear it for a few days and see what you actually take in steps per day.
-Then, set a goal for increasing your step count 10%.
+I am using my Apple watch to monitor and record my steps.
+You can then, set a goal for increasing your step count 10%.
 Eventually you'll start moving things around in your life to make room for a walk in the morning or evening or maybe over lunch.

 Walking won't make you fit by itself but it helps.
-It can lower your blood pressure, help control weight, and even your cholesterol.
+It can help lower your blood pressure and it can also help control your weight.